jacabench/jbsuite-v1/CONTRIBUTING.md

 This document outlines the process for contributing to the repository.

+## 🛠 Types of Contributions We Expect

+## 📁 Required Directory Structure

 ## 🚀 Contribution Process

 ### 1. Open an Issue First